motosharpley/express-bingo-api/README.md

    - `GET /bingo-card`: Generates a new Bingo card and returns it.
    - `GET /bingo-game`: Retrieves player information for the current Bingo game.
    - `GET /all-bingo-game`: Retrieves details of all Bingo games.
-   - `GET /class-3`: Evaluates line wins and calculates credits per line.
+   - `GET /class-3`: Evaluates line wins and calculates credits per line for the Class 3 Slot Game.

 3. The server runs on `http://localhost:3000` by default.